rahebsaeed/Database-Management-PHP-Scripts/README.md

 1. **Update Connection Settings:** Configure the database connection settings in the script to match your environment.
 2. **Execute Script:** Run the script on your PHP server to compare the tables and remove the matching rows.

-## Important Notes

-- **Data Backup:** It is highly recommended to back up your data before running these scripts, especially in a production environment.
-- **Testing:** Test these scripts in a development environment to ensure they perform as expected before using them in production.
-- **Error Handling:** Make sure to check the output and error messages to verify that the scripts execute correctly.

 ## License